sethmlarson/secure-python-package-template/README.md

 The goals of this project are to:

-- Show how to configure a package with automated deployments securely
+- Show how to configure a Python package hosted on GitHub with:
+  - Operational security best-practices
+  - Automated publishing to PyPI
+  - Code quality and vulnerability scanning
+  - Build reproducibility
+  - Signed releases
-- Obtain a perfect rating from OpenSSF Scorecard
+- Obtain a perfect rating from [OpenSSF Scorecard](https://github.com/ossf/scorecard)
-- Integrate with sigstore for signed releases
+- Integrate with [Sigstore](https://www.sigstore.dev/) for signed releases

 ## Configuring PyPI

+PyPI is increasing the minimum requirements for account security and credential management to make consuming packages on PyPI more secure.
+This includes [eventually requiring 2FA for all users and requiring API tokens to publish packages](https://pyfound.blogspot.com/2020/01/start-using-2fa-and-api-tokens-on-pypi.html).
+Instead of waiting for these best practices to become required we can opt-in to them now.

 ### Obtain an API token

+API tokens will eventually be required for all packages to publish to PyPI.

 - Upload a dummy v0.0 package under the desired package name using your PyPI username and password.
 - Create an API token that is scoped to only the package
-- Copy the value into your clipboard, it will be used later.
+- Copy the value into your clipboard, it will be used later (see `PYPI_TOKEN` in the GitHub Environments section below)

+### Opt-in to required 2FA

+If you don't have 2FA enabled on PyPI already there's a section in the [PyPI Help page](https://pypi.org/help) about how to enable 2FA for your account.
+To make 2FA required for the new project:

+- Open "Your projects" on PyPI
+- Select "Manage" for the project
+- Settings > Enable 2FA requirement for project

 ## Configuring the GitHub repository